THE POPE'S 2013 HARLEY-DAVIDSON DYNA SUPER GLIDE GOES FOR AUCTION AT THE BONHAMS PARIS SALE

 Signed on the tank by his Holiness at a special ceremony at the Vatican in November, the machine is also offered with a certificate of conformity from Harley-Davidson.

-Ben Walker, head of motorcycles at Bonhams, said: "We are incredibly honored to be selling this item on behalf of Caritas Roma.
+Ben Walker, head of motorcycles at Bonhams, said: "We are incredibly honoured to be selling this item on behalf of Caritas Roma.
 We hope to be able to do both Pope Francis and Harley-Davidson proud by raising a significant amount of money for a very worthy cause."

 The Harley-Davidson will be sold on 6 February 2014 as part of Bonhams' Les Grandes Marques du Monde sale at the Grand Palais in Paris.